 To understand who you are, you need to self-reflect and you need to build self-awareness.
 This can be difficult.
 Therefore, personality tests can be used as a vehicle to help you and you can include the results in a catchy phrase summarizing you with wit and precision.

 Everyone has something that they are good at and can share with others.
 You just need to get confident doing so and show your expertise.
-People will trust you, remember you and come to you when the time is right.
+People will trust you with time.

 If you would like to have more insights, reach out to Hannah-Grace Fraser to help you build your personal brand:

-If you want to stay in touch or appear on the podcast, contact us via our social media channels and share with us what is on your mind.
+Want to stay in touch or appear on the podcast?
+Contact us via our social media channels and share with us what is on your mind.